 Joanna is a Solicitor-Advocate and is qualified to represent clients as an advocate in the Higher Courts (Civil) in England and Wales.

-She is a past chairman of the Property Litigation Associate and chaired its Training & Education Committee for a number of years.
+A past chairman of the Property Litigation Associate, she also chaired its Training & Education Committee for a number of years.
 During this time she was instrumental in the formal adoption of the Dilapidations Protocol into the Civil Procedure Rules.

 - Acted for the successful tenant in Timothy Taylor Ltd v Mayfair House Corporation EWCH 1075 (Ch) in which the Court considered the balance between a landlord's express rights to develop and the tenant's entitlement to quiet enjoyment.*